juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 $ node -v
 ```

-..into your terminal should output the installed version of node.
+..into your terminal should output the installed version of node and thus confirm you're ready to go.

 ![](/blog/assets/imgs/node-grunt-yeoman/node-install.png)

-You're now ready to go.

 ### Installing node packages